Created by :

 complex subject: the superior performance of La Traviata

-2) Compound Subject
+Compound Subject

-A compound subject consists of two or more noun phrases (and their modifiers if any) joined together with a coordinating conjunction.
+or more noun phrases (and their modifiers if any) joined together with a

 For example:

-The compound subject here is the whole phrase, “the man and the woman.”
+The compound subject here is the whole phrase, “the man and

-2. Neither the superior performance of La Traviata nor the excellent wine at intermission pleased the wealthy audience.
+La Traviata nor the excellent wine at intermission pleased the wealthy

-Again, the whole phrase, “neither the superior performance of La Traviata nor the excellent wine at intermission,” is the subject.
-The phrase answers the question, “What pleased the wealthy audience?”
+of La Traviata nor the excellent wine at intermission,” is the subject.
+The

-B. VERBS
+B.

-Definition: Verbs are a class of words used to show the performance of an action (do, throw, run), existence (be), possession (have), or state (know, love) of a subject.
-To put it simply a verb shows what something or someone does.
+or state (know, love) of a subject.
+To put it simply a verb shows what

 For example:

-1) Paul rides a bicycle.
+Paul rides a bicycle.

-2) Here, the verb rides certainly denotes an action which Paul performs – the action of riding a bicycle.
+denotes an action which Paul performs – the action of riding a bicycle.

-3) We buy some books to learn English verbs.
+We buy some books to learn English

-4) In this example, the action word is “to buy”.
-It tells us that the subject “we”, that is the person who performs the action of the verb is “buying some books”.
+“to buy”.
+It tells us that the subject “we”, that is the person who performs

-C. COMPLEMENT
+C.

 The Subject Complement